anitaposch/learn-bitcoin/manuscript/003-preface.md

 Special thanks to exiledsurfer, Johannes Grill, my friends at "Bitcoin Austria", Stephanie Jagl-Posch, the global community of Bitcoiners and, of course, to you my reader and supporters.

 **Copyright**
-Unless otherwise noted, the contents of this book are Copyright 2021 by Anita Posch and licensed [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
-Please give attribution by linking to the https://anitaposch.com website.
+All rights reserved, Copyright 2021 by Anita Posch.

+You are welcome to share parts of the book in media articles, on your personal website, in a non-commercial article or blog post (e.g., Medium), and/or on a personal social media account for non-commercial purposes, provided that you include attribution to "Anita Posch" and link back to the https://anitaposch.com URL.
+You are not permitted to copy the book and sell it in any format.

 # Donate
 I'm an independent one-woman business, I have no staff, no assistance, sometimes I hire freelancers to help me out.
 If you want to support my work to bring education about Bitcoin to as many people as possible under a free creative commons license, please contribute financially at https://anita.link/donate